jina-ai/jina/docs/chapters/jep/main.rst

     Motivation
     ----------

-    [Clearly explain why the existing language specification is inadequate to address the problem that the JEP solves.]
+    [Clearly explain why the existing code is inadequate to address the problem that the JEP solves.]

     Rationale